 Maintaining chemical compliance throughout the supply chain

 Requirements are continually monitored and assessed.
 Twice a year PR electronics receive a systematic update and evaluation of legal changes from an external environmental advisor.
-Once a year systematic chemical compliance assessment of our suppliers is also performed and documented in our MRP system on component level.
+On a regular basis we perform a systematic chemical compliance assessment of our suppliers.

 Besides collecting data / information from our suppliers PR electronics has in 2015 also had a few tests performed by an external accredited lab (Bureau Veritas - Germany) on the chemical/material content of some of our complex products and components to check the validity of the data.